-Clinical Sciences and International Public Health (CSIPH) has applied for a Faculty Athena SWAN Bronze award as evidence of our commitment to promoting equity and establishing an inclusive culture within our Faculty.
+The School of Biological Sciences (BIOS) has applied for a Faculty Athena SWAN Bronze award as evidence of our commitment to promoting equity and establishing an inclusive culture within our Faculty.
 We have established a Faculty Self-Assessment Team (SAT) which has been working hard on consulting with staff in the Faculty, exploring experiences of work-life balance, promotion, and perceptions of prevailing culture within the Faculty.
 The SAT team has produced an Action Plan based on staff consultation which, we believe, will contribute to ensuring that all colleagues in the Faculty are supported to reach their full potential.

 What we do

 We have carried out extensive staff consultation activities since 2014, including surveys, focus groups and interviews.
 Main issues identified relate to support for promotion, return from career breaks, and travel for research purposes.
 An underlying theme is the need to support colleagues who are on fixed-term contracts.

 We have been working with central services on developing and enhancing policies and practices at institutional level, including providing recommendations relating to the central tenure track process; developing a mentoring scheme which has been adopted School-wide; and contributing towards the establishment of a family-leave checklist to be used prior to the start of leave, and designed to prompt and record discussions around support, cover, and the return to work process.

 • A new £2,000 Faculty budget for a series of equality and diversity events to foster inclusivity within the Faculty (in collaboration with our sister faculty)

 • Plans to showcase the work of female scientists in our Faculty (through creating/displaying posters and case studies).